 With a TEFL certificate on your resume, you’ll stand out from the competition when your qualifications and experience are otherwise the same.
 This will inevitably help you land teaching job opportunities abroad.

 Teachers with a TEFL certificate get noticed for jobs much more often than applicants who don’t have it.
-Especially for the most popular schools or locations overseas.
+Especially for the most popular international schools or locations overseas.

 What’s more?
 Your TEFL certification never expires and doesn’t need to be renewed.
 Once you are certified, it’s for life.